kotoyama/kotoyama.dev/src/en/content/projects.md

 > 2023

-[WhatsAuth](https://www.whatsauth.com/){target="_blank" rel="noreferrer"} provides verification codes and other related resources so that developers can be sure that the mobile phone involved in a transactions is a reliable data.
+[WhatsAuth](https://www.whatsauth.com/) provides verification codes and other related resources so that developers can be sure that the mobile phone involved in a transactions is a reliable data.

 I developed two crucial features for the project: a phone number validation flow and a payment flow.